 Without question, electric smokers are MUCH easier to use for low temperature smoking than propane smokers.
-Many electric smokers will top out around 275F and can run all day at 225F.
+Many electric smokers will top out around 275F and can run all day at 225F for smoking ribs.
 Where an electric smoker really shines is when you want to run it at 160F for making beef jerky.
 Keeping a propane smoker steady at a temperature this low is TOUGH.

 Propane smokers can be run in the 225-275F range pretty easily and can also be cranked up to the 350-400F range.
 Being able to run at high temperatures is a great feature if you want to improve the texture of your chicken skin or do a Hot and Fast brisket like Myron Mixon.